 The City Managers’ Design Academy is the newest initiative of the Center for Design & the City.
 Through a generous donation from the Edward W. Rose, III Fund of the Dallas Foundation, City Managers’ Design Academy supports leadership development and technical assistance for city managers across the United States.

-For the past twenty-three years, national leaders in design, government, and education have gathered in Washington, DC, for this black-tie event hosted by the American Architectural Foundation.
+For the past 25 years, national leaders in design, government, and education have gathered in Washington, DC, for this black-tie event hosted by the American Architectural Foundation.
 With a program rich in ideas, the Gala has become the nation’s premier celebration of leadership in architecture and urban design.
-The 24th-annual Gala took place on March 22, 2013, at the historic Andrew W. Mellon Auditorium.
+The 25th annual Gala took place on April 24, 2014 at the historic Andrew W. Mellon Auditorium.

 Presented by the American Architectural Foundation, the Keystone Award is an annual national award that honors an individual or organization from outside the field of architecture for exemplary leadership that increases the value of architecture and design in our culture.
-NYC Planning Commissioner Amanda Burden was honored as the tenth Keystone laureate in 2011.
+Chicago Architecture Foundation was honored as the eleventh Keystone laureate in 2014.

 In 2010, the American Architectural Foundation and the United States Conference of Mayors created the Joseph P. Riley Jr. Award for Leadership in Urban Design to recognize mayors whose commitment to excellence in urban design reflects the outstanding example set by the award’s namesake.
-The inaugural Riley Award went to former Chicago Mayor Richard M. Daley in 2011.
+Mayor Carolyn Goodman and former mayor Oscar Goodman received the 2014 Riley Award at the 25th Accent on Architecture Gala on April 24, 2014.

 Since 1990, the Richard Morris Hunt Fellowship, co-sponsored by the American Architectural Foundation and the French Heritage Society, has offered mid-career American and French design professionals an intensive six-month exchange experience that showcases the latest scholarship and practice around historic preservation and architectural heritage.
 The Hunt Fellowship is named for Richard Morris Hunt, the first American architect to study at Paris’ renowned École des Beaux-Arts.